Eugene79/Nextflow-101/README.md

 * Learn the basics of Nextflow DSL2
 * Understand input/output channels and process definitions
 * Run and modify example pipelines locally or on a cloud platform
+* Progress at their own pace by either writing code from scratch (starting at the `start` tag) or jumping to a later tag to see a completed solution

 ## Using Git Tags for Navigation